You don’t have to be a literary genius to write compelling text for your website, here’s how…

 - Test your website with friends (ones that will tell you the truth), where do they click and what do they think?

-Hope this helps but if you still feel writing is too daunting, we can help > I need help.
+Hope this helps but if you still feel writing is too daunting, I can help > I need help.

 Click website marketing tips for more advice on how to get more business from your website.